 top of page

-The first person to hear the sound of an instrument is the player himself/herself.
+The very first person to hear the voice of an instrument is the one who plays it.

 Build Philosophy